Agatha and the Midnight Murders

 Agatha and the Midnight Murders is a 2020 British alternative history television drama film about crime writer Agatha Christie.
 The film premiered on Channel 5 in the United Kingdom on 5 October 2020, and on PBS in the United States 25 May 2021.
 It was directed by Joe Stephenson.

 Plot

-Christie is having trouble collecting the American royalties on her published works.
-In a bid to make a private cash sale of a manuscript, therefore, she decides to kill off her most famous character, Hercule Poirot.
+Agatha Christie is having trouble collecting the American royalties on her published works.
+In a bid to make a private cash sale of a manuscript she decides to kill off her most famous character, Hercule Poirot.
 She hires a low-life man to accompany her as a bodyguard for a cut of the price.
 The action takes place in a hotel where Christie expects to complete the transaction.
 Christie and her bodyguard encounter the prospective buyers and a varied group of hotel guests.
 The suspense builds as a series of murders takes place in the hotel.